-- French Press– is a manual brewing method, which means you’re not letting an electronic device do everything for you.
+- French Press– a manual brewing method, which means you’re not letting an electronic device do everything for you.
 You get to measure your ingredients, grind the coffee, pour in the water, time the brew yourself, and press the plunger.

-- Aeropress- is a go-to brew method for those who love delicious coffee on the go.
+- Aeropress- a go-to brew method for those who love delicious coffee on the go.
 Coffee is steeped for 10–50 seconds and then forced through a filter by pressing the plunger through the tube.

-- Espresso- is also done by using pressure to force hot water through finely ground, compacted coffee.
+- Espresso- also done by using pressure to force hot water through finely ground, compacted coffee.
 It is more concentrated than coffee brewed using other methods.

 - Auto-drip Brewer- The auto-drip is probably the most well-known and most popular way to make coffee.
 It is used to grind coffee to medium-fine particle size.